k-bosko/k-bosko.github.io/_posts/2020-04-27-How-to-improve-SEO-by-boosting-website-speed.md

 ### Font Awesome

-Font Awesome was very slow to load - taking over 600ms.
+Font Awesome provides Twitter, LinkedIN, GitHub and other icons on my blog.
+Before optimization, it was delivered as JavaScript and was very slow to load.

+The solution is to load a **CSS version of Font Awesome instead of JavaScript**.

 If you are using **Jekyll Minimal Mistakes theme** like me, you can switch to Font Awesome CSS like so: